Trump, the Midterm Election Red Ripple, and 2024

 Donald Trump had planned to use a post-midterm election “red wave” victory lap to tout what he has done for the Republican Party and announce he will be for the Republican presidential nomination in 2024.
 However, given that wave didn’t reach the beach and yielded only the thinest of margins for the House, there is a rising chorus of conservative voices asking what he has done to the Republican Party.
 Despite the underwhelming midterm results, to put it kindly, Trump the “kingmaker” did help rally grassroots support for 22 primary candidates back in May, but the fact is, 200 candidates won in the general election on their own merits, not Trump’s endorsement.

-Notably, the most critical Senate candidates with high-profile Trump endorsements have either lost (Mehmet Oz in Pennsylvania) or are hanging in the balance (Herschel Walker in Georgia).
-The Georgia special election for Walker will be the first big test of Trump’s 2024 presidential aspirations, and given that Democrats already have 50 seats locked up, the Walker seat is critical just to maintain the tie and the critical balance on Senate committees.
-That notwithstanding, Trump has already issued a disclaimer: “I think if [candidates I endorsed] win, I should get all the credit, and if they lose, I should not be blamed at all.”
+That Georgia special election for Walker will be the first big test of Trump’s 2024 presidential aspirations, and given that Democrats already have 50 seats locked up, the Walker seat is critical just to maintain the tie and the critical balance on Senate committees.
+But Walker will likely lose which is why Trump has already issued a disclaimer: “I think if [candidates I endorsed] win, I should get all the credit, and if they lose, I should not be blamed at all.”

-Before considering further Trump’s candidacy — let’s consider the three factors that ensured the massive midterm “red wave” fizzled into a mere red ripple.
+Before considering further Trump’s candidacy — let’s consider the four factors that ensured the massive midterm “red wave” fizzled into a mere red ripple.

 First would be the massive influence of the Leftmedia platforms, which perennially use their airtime to defend and endorse Demos.
 That, combined with the fact that the BIG Tech oligarchs have refined and perfected the suppression of conservative speech, is a major factor in keeping the political playing field listing hard left.
 They have done a masterful job of keeping the Demos’ low-info voters dumbed down.
 Just imagine what the political landscape would look like if the media talkingheads and scribes were actually exercising objective professional journalism.